pankdhnd/Observability/README.md

 ### Metric
 Prometheus uses human readable text based format for this metrics.
 It has a part called help, which decsribes what the metrics is, and other part is type, which is one of the below 4 types:

 #### Counter:
 Shows incremental counted things, like number of requests, or how many times x happened.
 The value of counter can only increase or be reset to zero on restart.

 #### Gauge:
 Metric that can go up and down is called as Gauge.
 For example CPU usage (what is the current value of CPU usage now), Memory usage, Disk usage, number of coucurrent requests etc. A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.

 ### Histogram:
 To measure how long and how big.
 For example the requests, how long did it take and how big it was.
 A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
 It also provides a sum of all observed values.
 Histogram should be used when we know the range of values.

 ### Summary:
 Similar to a histogram, a summary samples observations (usually things like request durations and response sizes).
 While it also provides a total count of observations and a sum of all observed values, it calculates configurable quantiles over a sliding time window.
 Summary should be used when we do not know the range of values up front.

+In Prometheus, you can give each metric labels, which group metrics into segments of interest.
+For instance, a metric tracking HTTP request counts can be split according to status code, allowing us to know the number of HTTP 5XX errors.

 ### How Prometheus Works
 Prometheus pulls metric data from targets.
 For that purpose, the targets must expose /metrics endpoint which Prometheus can refer.
 Targets must expose the data on /metrics endpiont in a format understandable to prometheus.
 Many services by default expose the metric data on /metrics end point.
 But there are many services who do not have native prometheus endpoints.
 In such cases we have to use exporters.
 Exporter is a script or service that fetches the metric data from the target and converts it into the Prometheus understands.
 It also exposes the converted data on its own /metrics endpoint.
 Prometheus already has a list of exporter for a lot many number of services.
 Exporters are also availabe as docker images, so thta you can deploy them as side container so that it will fetch the data from main container and expose it on the /metrics endoint for Prometheus to scrape.